 Post-Crash Drama Rundown: The remaining plane crash survivors (plus Callie, representing Mark) sue the hospital for negligence and win, thus bankrupting the hospital.
 They decide to buy it and, along with Jackson representing the Avery Foundation, become the board of the newly named Grey Sloan Memorial Hospital (in memory of Lexie and Mark, now forever together, brb just crying).
 Meredith and Derek move into the dream house he built for her.
 Yes, built.

-“Things We Said Today” (Season 9, Episode 10): We’re deep into Bailey’s wedding day, but she’s at the hospital operating on Adele Webber.
+“Things We Said Today” (Season 9, Episode 10): We’re deep into Bailey and Ben’s wedding day, but Bailey’s at the hospital operating on Adele Webber.
 Adele eventually passes.
 Richard has already moved on with Catherine, but it is still heartbreaking.

 People to Know

-Intern Roll Call: Meet Jo (street urchin), Stephanie (the best of us), Shane (hardcore), Leah (a complete mess), and Heather (she dies by the end of the season so don’t even worry about it).
+Intern Roll Call: Meet Jo (street urchin), Stephanie (the best of us), Shane (hardcore), Leah (a complete mess), and Heather (she dies at the beginning of season 10 so don’t even worry about it).

 Bailey and Ben: These crazy kids get married and are very cute together!